Briangel29/git-cheatsheet/README.md

 - `git log` displays the detailed commit history.
 - `git log -n 3` displays n details commits.
 - `git log --oneline` displays each commit as a single-line view.
-- `git log --graph` displays a graphic relation of each commits.
+- `git log --graph` displays a graphical relationship of each commits.
 - `git log -n 5 --oneline --graph` displays latest 5 commits as a single-line view with a graphic relation between each one.

 #### Diff